Sutton United F.C.: Paul Doswell (2008–2019)

-After losing their opening home game of the 2016–17 season to Solihull Moors 3–1, Sutton bounced back to claim a 1–1 draw with Forest Green Rovers at The New Lawn on 9 August 2016 before securing a 3–1 victory over Lincoln City at Sincil Bank on 13 August 2016, earning their first win in English football's fifth tier in 16 years.
-The club's first ever televised league game, broadcast live on BT Sport 1, was played against Tranmere Rovers at Gander Green Lane on 17 September 2016, a game which Sutton won 1–0.
+The club's first ever televised league game, broadcast live on BT Sport, was played against Tranmere Rovers at Gander Green Lane on 17 September 2016, a game which Sutton won 1–0.
 Paul Doswell celebrated his 500th game as manager of Sutton United on 8 October 2016 and the club made a special presentation to him before kick off.
-The game, a Surrey derby against Woking, ended in a 4–1 victory for Sutton.

-On 29 January 2017, Sutton, captained by Jamie Collins, a part-time builder, beat Championship side Leeds United, who had lost only three league games in the previous three months, 1–0 in the FA Cup, and reached the 5th round of the competition for the first time ever.
-They became only the 9th non-League side to reach the 5th round since 1945.
-They hosted Arsenal in the last 16 of the competition on 20 February where they lost 2–0.
+In the second round of the 2016–17 FA Cup, Sutton defeated League Two side Cheltenham Town 2–1.
+In the third round, Sutton were drawn at home to local rivals AFC Wimbledon of League One, attracting a crowd of 5,013.
+A 0–0 draw set up a third round replay at Kingsmeadow which Sutton won 3–1 after coming from behind.
+On 29 January 2017, Sutton, captained by Jamie Collins, a part-time builder, beat Championship side Leeds United, 1–0 in the FA Cup, and reached the 5th round of the competition for the first time.
+They therefore became only the 9th non-League side to reach the 5th round of the FA Cup since 1945.
+They hosted Arsenal in the last 16 of the competition on 20 February which they lost 2–0.
 The game sparked a betting controversy surrounding the actions of Sutton's reserve goalkeeper Wayne Shaw, who ate a 'pastry' on the bench after Sun Bets offered odds of 8–1 against him eating a pie during the match.
-Shaw offered his resignation over the incident and Sutton were forced to play defender Simon Downer in goal in their next league game, against Torquay United, when first-choice goalkeeper Ross Worner was injured in the 15th minute.
-Sutton won the match 3–2.
-On 4 March 2017, Sutton kept their first away clean sheet back in the non-League top flight at Barrow, a game which ended 0–0, the club's first since a 9–0 victory against Gateshead on 22 September 1990.
+Shaw offered his resignation over the incident.
 Sutton finished the 2016–17 season mid-table in 12th.

-On 19 August 2017, Sutton beat Chester in a league game to take them top of the National League, the highest league position in the club's history.
-In the penultimate game of the 2017–18 season on 21 April 2018, Sutton recorded their first ever win at Ebbsfleet United's home Stonebridge Road, assuring a National League play-off place.
-In their final game on 28 April, and in front of a record league attendance of 3,541, Sutton beat Aldershot Town at home 2–1 to claim a play-off semi-final place and a best ever league finish of third in the fifth tier.
+In their final game of the 2017–18 season, and in front of a record league attendance of 3,541, Sutton beat Aldershot Town at home 2–1 to claim a play-off semi-final place and a best ever league finish of third in the fifth tier.
 The play-off semi-final took place on 6 May 2018 against Boreham Wood in which Sutton lost 3–2.
+In 2018, Sutton were invited to participate in the 2018–19 Scottish Challenge Cup after the competition had decided to include two National League clubs.
+On 8 September 2018, Sutton defeated Airdrieonians by 17 September 2018 in the second round of the tournament.